-Data Changes: Please notify the business manager/district bookkeeper if any changes occur to your name, home address, telephone number(s), marital status, name or number of dependents, number of tax exemptions, insurance classification, beneficiary changes, or individual to be contacted in case of emergency.
+Data Changes: Please notify the Business Manager if any changes occur to your name, home address, telephone number(s), marital status, name or number of dependents, number of tax exemptions, insurance classification, beneficiary changes, or individuals to be contacted in case of emergency.
 This information is necessary as it may affect your compensation, dependents' eligibility for medical insurance, and other important matters.